FilipusDev/iacarus/hetzner/README.md

 ✅ hetzner-vps-2 has been obliterated.
 ```

-### make vps-check-heath
+### make vps-check-health

-`make vps-check-heath` will run the `iacarus/hetzner/vps-health-check.sh` script.
+`make vps-check-health` will run the `iacarus/hetzner/vps-health-check.sh` script.

-The script will check several configurations that we "ask" Hetzner to do through
+The script will check several custom configurations requested via
-the config file `./vps-user_data.yml.template`.
+config file `./vps-user_data.yml.template`.

 - Check `cloud-init` status.
 - Check if the user has permission to run Docker.
 - Check if the server internal firewall `ufw` is:
   - running,
-  - allowing only 22-like ports incoming traffic.
+  - allowing incoming traffic only on SSH-related ports (22-like ports).
 - Check if `fail2ban` is running and prints the `Jails` configured.
 - Check the SSH Runtime config:
   - Root Login must be disabled,
   - Pass Auth must be disabled.
 - Check SSH config files:
-  - Only the `hardening.conf` must be there.
+  - Only `hardening.conf` should exist.
 - Check if the server needs a reboot - _a fresh server will always reboot!_

 ```sh
 iacarus/hetzner main ❯ make vps-check-heath

 🔍 Fetching server list from Hetzner...
 Select a server:
 1) ***949:hetzner-vps-1:<IPv4-IP>:running